 Navigating the world through the lens of a mother, storyteller, musician and traveler, Kali Blunt focuses on stories that celebrate diversity, joy, and the vast Australian landscape.
 With a background in education and professional songwriting, Kali now works to create meaningful content as a digital marketing specialist for a broad range of national and global clients.

-Andrea Barragán is a journalist from Spain who actually is working as a freelance content writer.
-Her passion is travelling and she tries to combine it with her work as much as she can.
-She has been living in United Kingdom, Georgia and Colombia and she likes to share her experiences in her blog.
-She is always looking for new adventures and horizons.
+Andrea Barragan is a journalist from Spain who works as a freelance content writer.
+Her passion is traveling, and she tries to integrate her travels with her work as much as she can.

-Mathilde Armand is a French author who worked as an advertising copywriter then journalist before choosing to write stories for kids.
+Mathilde Armand is a French author who previously worked as an advertising copywriter and a journalist before choosing to write stories for children.

-Even if witches, fairies and other monsters are her favorite topics, she likes speaking about daily life as well.
-You can follow Mathilde’s work on her youtube channel which gathers more than 9000 subscribers and 13 millions of views...
+Even if witches, fairies, and other other monsters are her favorite topics, she enjoys speaking about daily life as well.
+You can follow Mathilde’s work on her youtube channel, which has over 9000 subscribers and 13 million views.

-Growing up in rural northwest New Jersey, Weston Anderson has loved stories for years, and he decided he wanted to make some of his own.
-He graduated from Centenary University in Hackettstown, New Jersey with a Bachelor of Arts degree in English with a concentration in creative writing in.
-When not at work, he loves to spend time with friends or immerse himself in stories and let his creativity generate new ideas for future works.
+Growing up in rural northwest New Jersey, Weston Anderson has loved stories for years, so he finally decided to write some of his own.
+He graduated from Centenary University in Hackettstown, New Jersey with a Bachelor of Arts degree in English, with a concentration in creative writing.
+When not at work, Weston loves to spend time with friends or immerse himself in stories and let his creativity generate new ideas for future works.